 Company Page Basic Information

-To edit your company page basic information, click the pencil icon at the far right of your page.LinkedIn Edit Company Page Basic Information
+To edit your company page basic information, click the pencil icon at the far right of your page.LinkedIn company page for The Digital Marketing People Inc., featuring logo, desktop and mobile views of the website, and an edit pencil icon for basic information.

 All of these basic information forms the core of your company page and, when done properly, will help increase your page discovery when people search for industries and related services that your organization offers.
 Everything, except the “Post” item listed in LinkedIn’s “Build Your Page” wizard, is located in these settings.
 Let’s go through them one by one.